Soil contamination by heavy metals: what is the impact?

 Heavy metal contamination in the soil

 Many heavy metals occur naturally in soil, so it’s normal for soil tests to detect traces of them.
-It is when they are present in larger quantities that they become hazardous and are considered inorganic contaminants.
+They are only considered a hazard when they are present in larger quantities, at which point they become classified as inorganic contaminants.

-When there are large amounts of heavy metals in soil, they are doubly dangerous because they can contaminate both above (plants) and below (groundwater).
+Large amounts of heavy metals in soil are doubly dangerous because they can cause both above-ground contamination (plants) and below-ground contamination (groundwater).

 Heavy metal crop contamination via phytoextraction